BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ## Optional: Encrypt Your Wallet

 You can choose to encrypt your wallet.
 (It actually just encrypts the private information in your wallet, such as your private keys.)
 This is done with the `bitcoin-cli encryptwallet` command.
-Note that this will reset your seed and keys, so *only do it on a fresh wallet*:
 ```
 $ bitcoin-cli encryptwallet "your-great-password"
 wallet encrypted; The keypool has been flushed and a new HD seed was generated.
 You need to make a new backup with the backupwallet RPC.